Written on Nov 4, 2016 10:30:00 AM

 Neck Injuries (Whiplash)

-This type of injury is highly common in head-on or rear-end collisions where the force of impact can send your head/body forward or backwards suddenly.
+This type of injury is highly common in head-on or rear-end collisions where the force of impact can send your head/body forward or backward suddenly.

 Brain Trauma

-Especially severe crashes have been known to cause brain trauma in victims.
-Any accident that causes a shock to the head can result in brain trauma.
-These injuries are particularly difficult to deal with, as they can impair motor function, reasoning, memory retention, and may be life threatening.
+Especially severe crashes have been known to cause brain trauma in car accident victims.
+Any accident that causes a shock to the head can result in a traumatic brain injury.
+These injuries are particularly difficult to deal with, as they can impair motor function, reasoning, and memory retention, and may be life-threatening.

-It’s hard to predict how brain trauma can affect you, so it’s very important to get a thorough medical examination if you suffer any form of head injury in an accident.
+It’s hard to predict how brain trauma can affect you, so it’s very important to get a thorough medical examination if you suffer any form of head injury in a car accident.

 Spine & Back Injuries

-Even with modern safety equipment, spinal injuries can still occur in any accident that’s severe enough.
-Just like with brain trauma injuries, spine and back injuries are incredibly dangerous, and may cause a number of permanently-debilitating conditions.
+Even with modern safety equipment, spinal cord injuries can still occur in any accident that’s severe enough.
+Just like with traumatic brain injuries, spine and back injuries are incredibly dangerous, and may cause a number of permanently-debilitating conditions.

 Immediate medical care is necessary if you have a spinal injury, and great care has to be taken to avoid making these injuries worse.